codedrone/Pointters/readme.md

 # Unit Test

 The test are based of paradigm [The test size pyramid][1] [Other][other] please be consistent and add UT for every module added, integration flow and service created.
 Use nock and proxyquire to mock the dependencies and http requests.
 The agent variable is defined global what is a instance of supertest to do request to API.
+We are using [fakerjs](https://github.com/marak/Faker.js/) to generate fake data in your tests.

 # API project structure